What are the new Google Maps features for drivers of electric vehicles?

 Type 2, CCS

-User reviews are integrated into Google Maps to provide information on the reliability and performance of charging stations.
-Drivers can consult other users' ratings and comments on charging speed, availability and station condition.
-For example, a charging station in Paris with an average rating of 4.5 stars and positive comments on speed of service is more reliable than one with a lower rating and comments indicating frequent breakdowns.
+User reviews are integrated into Google Maps to provide information about the reliability and performance of charging stations.
+Drivers can consult other users' ratings and comments on charging speed, availability and the condition of charging stations.
+For example, a charging station in Paris with an average rating of 4.5 stars and positive comments on speed of service is more reliable than a station with a lower rating and comments indicating frequent breakdowns.

 3 - Managing electric vehicle consumption